Pr47y4n/Cpp_Store/README.md

 # Usage

-Create an instance of the **Store** class and test its functionalities in main.cpp.
-Implement the store management operations based on the requirements of your retail environment.
+Create an instance of the **Customer** class and test its functionalities in main.cpp.
+Implement the Cart management operations based on the requirements of your retail environment.

     #include <iostream>
-    #include "store.h"
     #include "crt.h"
     #include "cstmr.h"
     #include "dprd.h"
     #include "prd.h"

     int main() {
-    // Create a Store instance
+    // Create a Product instance
-    Store myStore;
+    Producd myProduct;

-    // Perform inventory management operations using Cart, Customer, DiscountedProduct, and Product classes
+    // Perform inventory management operations using Cart, Customer, Discounted Product, and Product classes
     // ...

     return 0;